mohsennasab/culvert-hydraulic-design-101/README.md

 <p align="center">
   👉 [Click to watch: *Understanding Inlet and Outlet Control in Culverts (Short FHWA Summary)*](https://youtu.be/lbElfCcSknU?si=zLASZHqNI9iKuRhx)

----

-## 🚧 Maintenance & Real-World Issues
+## 🛠️ Maintenance and Real-World Issues

 * **Design ≠ Done.** Culverts must be inspected and cleaned; debris, sediment—or even beaver dams—can halve the effective opening or block it entirely.
 * **Analogy:** A leaf-stuffed funnel: pour water in and it backs up, then spills everywhere.
 A culvert inlet clogged with sticks does the same—water ponds and can overtop the road.